-- The bald eagle is America’s most loved avian and enjoys a varied carnivorous diet.
+- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 The bald eagle is a symbol of American pride.
 Here we will take a look at the bald eagle population by state.